bevyengine/rfcs/rfcs/45-stageless.md

 When the executor is presented with a system, it does the following:

-- Check if the joint data access of the system, its run criteria, and the run criteria of its not-yet-seen labels is available.
+- Check if the joint data access of the system, its run criteria, and the run criteria of its not-yet-seen sets is available.
   - If not, the system is left in the queue and the next system is checked.
-- If the joint access is available, then in hierarchical order, evaluate the run criteria of each not-yet-seen label.
+- If the joint access is available, then in hierarchical order, evaluate the run criteria of each not-yet-seen set.
-  - Mark the label as seen.
+  - Mark the set as seen.
-  - If any run criteria return `false`, skip *all* systems nested under the label.
-Also mark all labels nested under it as seen.
+  - If any run criteria return `false`, skip *all* systems nested under the set.
+Also mark all sets nested under it as seen.
-- If all label run criteria passed, evaluate the system's run criteria.
+- If all set run criteria passed, evaluate the system's run criteria.
   - Skip the system if any run criteria return `false`.
 - If all run criteria have returned `true`:
   - "Lock" the data access required by the system.